 A Low Carb Diet Can Heal Your Liver

 A new study has shown that a low carbohydrate diet can improve liver function in people with fatty liver disease.
-The study was published in the journal Diabesity in Practise and involved 69 patients who had very high levels of the liver enzyme gamma-glutamyl transpeptidase (GGT), which is a typical marker of fatty liver or excess alcohol consumption.
+The study was published in the journal Diabesity in Practise and involved 69 patients who had very high levels of the liver enzyme gamma-glutamyl transpeptidase (GGT), which is a typical marker of fatty liver, insulin resistance or excess alcohol consumption.

 All of the patients were put on a low carb diet for 13 months.
 Their diet was based on green vegetables, fish, nuts, eggs and meat.
 They increased healthy fats in their diet from olive oil and butter.

 According to Dr Unwin, chief researcher, “The results were striking.
 The first thing that happened was their GGT readings dropped by an average 47 per cent.
 That makes sense because the liver is the first destination of new glucose supplies.”

 The participants experienced other health benefits too: reduction in blood sugar levels, weight loss, and improved ratio of HDL to LDL cholesterol.
 This was a British study, and currently the NHS recommends a low fat diet to treat fatty liver, but The British Liver Trust believes a low carb diet is much more effective, and could cut premature deaths from fatty liver.
 According to The British Liver Trust, these findings provide a “very useful insight on how liver function can improve.”